bernhardAxonIvy/doc/source/engine-guide/integration/reverse-proxy/secure-setup/port.rst

 Different Host
 ^^^^^^^^^^^^^^

-If the reverse proxy and the Axon.ivy Engine runs on two different hosts.
+If the reverse proxy and the Axon Ivy Engine runs on two different hosts.

 |